 Blue light glasses might be the solution to eye strain, headaches, insomnia, and more.
 Here are the best pairs, with or without prescription lenses.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Perhaps now more than ever, we’re overly exposed to blue light from our digital devices: computer screens, smart phones, tablets, and televisions all emit blue light.
-Just like wearing some of our favorite cheap sunglasses that look expensive blocks harmful rays from the sun, wearing blue light blocking glasses could help reduce exposure to blue light and decrease your screen-induced headaches and eye strain.
+Just like wearing sunglasses blocks harmful rays from the sun, wearing blue light blocking glasses could help reduce exposure to blue light and decrease your screen-induced headaches and eye strain.